Stable Behavior, Limited Variation: Persona Validity in LLM Agents for Urban Sentiment Perception: Related Work

 Recent advances in LLMs have motivated their use as computational proxies for human behavior, with studies showing they can reproduce stylized experimental findings and support survey research, behavioral simulation, and content analysis \cite{Apostolos2024,aherICML2023,Bail2024PNAS}.
 At the same time, prior work highlights important limitations, including bias, reduced human variability, and challenges for psychometric validity and reproducibility \cite{wang_zou_yan_guo_sun_xiao_zhang_2024,wang2025large}.
 While some studies find partial alignment between LLMs and human judgments in specific tasks \cite{de2025humans}, it remains unclear whether LLM-based agents can reliably substitute for human participants.

-More closely related is work on persona-based prompting, where demographic or psychological attributes guide model behavior.
+More closely related is work on attribute-based persona prompting, where demographic or psychological attributes guide model behavior.
 Prior studies show that personas can affect outputs \cite{lutz-etal-2025-prompt,malik-etal-2025-llms}, while raising concerns that synthetic personas may distort underlying belief structures \cite{barrie_cerina_2026}.
-However, little attention has been paid to whether persona-conditioned agents exhibit stable within-persona behavior, meaningful cross-persona differentiation, or improve agreement with human labels relative to a neutral prompt, particularly in multimodal perceptual tasks.
+Previous work mainly evaluates cross-group differences in text generation tasks, with limited attention to within-persona stability, meaningful cross-persona differentiation, or improvement in agreement with human labels relative to a neutral prompt, particularly in multimodal perceptual tasks.
 Work specifically on MLLMs as synthetic annotators for perceptual and affective tasks remains sparse, with most studies focusing on text-only models \cite{10.1145/3385186,PerceptSent,dasilva2025multimodalllmssentiment}.
 Addressing these gaps is the focus of this work.